Alexander Macomb Chapter

 Laura Elvira Moore Roberts

-Following and written verbatim from the dedication ceremony of the grave memorial marker of our 'Real Daughter' August 10, 2013:
+Following is re-printed verbatim from the pamphlet of the dedication ceremony for the grave memorial marker of our 'Real Daughter' August 10, 2013:

 "Laura Moore (NSDAR 31139) was born February 24, 1813 in Brattleboro, Vermont to Rufus Moore and Betsy Moore.
 She was one of eight children.